 Asicminervalue.com is also a great place to source a multitude of different ASIC vendors.

-The mentions above are popular choices among miners, but I had my attention drawn to a couple of recent developments in the Bitcoin mining space mentioned during the Bitcoin Miami conference 2022 which could change the game in home Bitcoin mining.
+The mentions above are popular choices among miners, but I had my attention drawn to some developments in the Bitcoin mining space mentioned during the Bitcoin Miami Conference in 2022, which could change the game in home Bitcoin mining.

 FutureBit - FutureBit is a USA based company that has developed more efficient units for home mining purposes and offers what they refer to as the FutureBit Apollo all-in-one home miner.